 We and our affiliates may also receive:

-- Fees from insurers for providing consulting, data analytics or other services to them.
+- Fees from insurers for providing services to them.
 These services are designed to improve the product offerings available to our clients, assist insurers in identifying new opportunities, and enhance insurers’ operational efficiency.
 You can view the list of the insurers with whom we have these services agreements.

 - UK Brokerage which is set at 3.5% of the relevant premium.